 The calculation of tax on the taxable profits of branch offices of international companies is the same as the tax applicable to Greek companies in general.
 The tax is calculated at 29% of net taxable income.
 There is no branch remittance tax in Greece.

 VAT is imposed on the sale of goods and supply of services at a standard rate of 24% which applies to the majority of goods and services.
 For specific categories of goods and services a reduced rate of 13% and an extra reduced rate of 6% applies.
 The above rates are reduced by 30% for sales to a few specific remote Aegean islands but this reduction is expected to be abolished in the near future.

 Societe Anonyme SA, EPE, IKE, branches 29%

 Other corporations OE, EE 29%

-The Divident Tax is 15% on the dividents’ amount.
+The Dividend Tax is 15% on the dividends’ amount.

 For the first year only, the company will pay a percentage of the lump sum tax depending on the date you establish the company.